VisualFP/docs/SA/design_concept/content/design/design_iteration_1_criteria.typ

 = Design Evaluation Criteria <design-evaluation-criteria>

-Unfortunately, it isn't possible to objectively compare 'how good' a design is objectively.
-Thus, the design evaluation process is based on selected code scenarios and a non-quantitative questionnaire to evaluate their visual representation.
+Since we don't think that it is possible to compare 'how good' a design objectively, the design evaluation process is based on selected code scenarios and a non-quantitative questionnaire to evaluate them.

 A survey will be conducted using the questionnaire and example visualizations for specific code scenarios to get further valuable feedback to